gridsome/gridsome.org/blog/2019-09-12-gridsome-07/index.md

 Previously, each collection has been given a route in order to assign it to a template with the same name inside the `src/templates` directory.
 Routes were spread across many plugin options and some also hidden within plugins. **The new `templates` config tries to collect all collection routes in a single property in `gridsome.config.js`.**

+> This gives better overview of all template routes, and you can also have multiple templates and routes for one collection.
+For example `/product/:slug` + `/product/:slug/reviews`.

 To create a route for a [collection](/docs/collections/) you simply add `CollectionName: '/any/route/:title'` to the new [templates](/docs/templates/)  config.
 A Vue component in `src/templates` with the same name as the collection will be used as template by default.
 Here are some examples:

 ```js